-Sub-subject: The Black Sea Synergy (the EU, Ukraine, Moldova).
+Sub-subject: The Black Sea Synergy (the European Union, Ukraine, Moldova).
 Syllabus:

 - Introduction to the Black Sea Synergy (European Union).